pynnl/seneca-btp600/README.md

 ## MLC

 ## Atom
+Atom has been designed as an extremely modular program which can add extra functionalities through the use of packages.
+Atom's core actually contains very little, and unlike other IDEs is missing even simple functionalities like syntax highlighting without the use of packages.
+Atom has a very specific file structure that will be the same for all of its packages.
+Here is an example with the find and replace functionality package:

+We found that the way that Atom manages its multitude of packages is through its API which is implemented using a singleton design pattern.
+It has a global variable called AtomEnvironment and this variable can be accessed by all of Atom's packages to allow for calls to Atom's API.
+Here is the code where Atom creates the instance of AtomEnvironment:

 ## Research Question:
 What design patterns do the Atom API use and how does it make it easier to manage packages?